-A powerhouse lineup of sports legends including Michael Jordan, Charles Barkley, Oscar de la Hoya and Bode Miller will join celebrities like Ray Romano and Jack Wagner for the highly-anticipated celebrity golf tournament in South Lake Tahoe on July 16-21.
+A powerhouse lineup of sports legends including Michael Jordan, Charles Barkley, Oscar de la Hoya and Bode Miller will join celebrities like Ray Romano and Jack Wagner for the July 16-21 celebrity golf tournament in South Lake Tahoe.

 More than 80 of the biggest sports and entertainment stars and celebrities will tee off at Edgewood Tahoe Golf Course for this year’s 24th Annual American Century Championship.
 They will all be vying for the $125,000 winner’s share of the $600,000 purse.

 The notable returning players and newcomers make the 24th Tahoe championship the longest running and most prominent of celebrity golf tournaments.
 Early commitments for the championship include Green Bay Packers quarterback Aaron Rodgers, Dallas Cowboys wide receiver Miles Austin, Olympic gold medalist skier Bode Miller, NASCAR driver Denny Hamlin, NHL Hall of Famer Brett Hull, NHL All-Star goalie Martin Brodeur, New York Knicks basketball point guard Jason Kidd and Golden State Warriors guard Stephen Curry.

 First-timers this year include NFL Hall of Famer John Randle, former NFL Pro-Bowl wide receiver Andre Reed, former NBA All-Star Detlef Schrempf and former MLB All-Star Tim Wakefield.